TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/134N3P/README.md

 ## Discharging While Charging

-You can discharge (power a device) while charging:
+You can discharge (power a device) while charging.
+There is a short power interruption when you *remove* the charger:

-* **No Interruption When Adding Charger:** Connect a device to the *USB-A* connector.
-It will be supplied by the battery, and when you insert a *USB-C* charging cable, there is no interruption, and you can continue to use the device while charging.
+* **Simultaneous Charging and Discharging:** you can keep a charger connected to *USB-C/Micro-USB* while drawing power from the *USB-A* port.
+* **No Interruption When Adding Charger:** Connecting a charger to *USB-C/Micro-USB* does not interrupt the output power supply on *USB-A*.

-* **Interruption When Removing Charger:** However, when you **remove** the *USB-C* charging cable, there will be a short interruption, and your connected *USB-A* device will lose power for a short moment.
+* **Interruption When Removing Charger:** However, when you stop charging (i.e. **remove** the *USB-C* charging cable), there will be a short interruption, and your connected *USB-A* device will lose power for a short moment.

 > Tags: Charger, Discharger, Li-Ion, Li-Po, Boost Converter, 1A, USB, 1S, Microcontroller, Power Source, Portable